Ignacy Misiąg

-Ignacy Misiąg was a Polish infantry colonel who was most notable for his service in World War II.
+Ignacy Misiąg (July 30, 1891 – January 24, 1942) was a Polish infantry colonel who was most notable for his service in World War II.

 Biography

-Early Years and World War I
+Early years and World War I

 Misiąg was the son of Jan Misiąg (1853–1927) and Franciszka née Krajnig who both were poor peasants.
 He attended a gymnasium in Jarosław, where he obtained his secondary school- leaving examination in 1910.
-After graduating from the gymnasium, he began law studies at the Jagiellonian University in Krakow, which he had to leave because he was drafted into the Austro-Hungarian Army.
+After graduating from the gymnasium, he began law studies at the Jagiellonian University in Kraków, which he had to leave because he was drafted into the Austro-Hungarian Army.
 In the years 1910 to 1911 he completed a one-year volunteer military service in the independent battalion of the 90th Infantry Regiment.
 At that time, he was serving in Bosnia and Herzegovina.
 After fulfilling his military obligations, he returned to education, at the same time joining the Sports and Gymnastic Society "Strzelec".

 After the outbreak of World War I, in 1914 he was mobilized into the Austro-Hungarian Army.
 After graduating from officer training, he was sent to the Serbian campaign as a reserve cadet.
 In 1915 he was promoted to the rank of second lieutenant in reserve with seniority on 1 July 1915.
 He fought in Montenegro and Italy where he underwent malaria.
 In 1918, Ignacy Misiąg was promoted to the rank of lieutenant with seniority on May 1, 1915.